oceanprotocol/ocean.py/READMEs/services.md

 ContractHandler.set_artifacts_path(config.artifacts_path)
 ```

-Now you're ready to use the serivces.
-The marketplace tutorial will use them in more detail.
+Now you're ready to use the services! 🐳 The marketplace tutorial will use them in more detail.

 ## Alternatives on Services